1. Prepare before you leave.

 2. Attend orientation.

 One of the best ways to get off to a good start is by attending orientation.
 Most orientation programs include advising and registration, a campus tour, opportunities to meet staff, and the chance to make friends before classes start.
-For example, at Green River Community College, we offer international students a comprehensive, one-week orientation including a free overnight camp and a trip to Seattle.
+For example, at Green River College, we offer international students a comprehensive, one-week orientation including a free overnight camp and a trip to Seattle.

 3. Develop an educational plan.